baigd/baigd.github.io/index.md

 [8 Sep 2022] Our paper on Android permanent device id protection is accepted by NDSS 2023.
 Congrats, Huasong! <br>
 [2 Sep 2022] Three papers on VUI testing and privacy compliance are accepted by ASE'22.
 Congrats, Fuman, Chuan, Yuxi, Suwan, Yanjun, Kailong, and all brilliant collaborators! <br>
 [12 Jun 2022] Two papers on dependable learning are accepted by TDSC.
 Congrats, Yanjun, Huasong! <br>
-[28 May 2022] Dr Yanjun Zhang is joining Deakin University as a Lecturer.
-Congrats, Yanjun! <br>
+<details>
+<summary> <b> >> older news </b> </summary>
 [14 Jan 2022] Our paper on assessing certificate validation of WPA-Enterprise supplicants is accepted by MobiCom 2022.
 Congrats, Kailong! <br>
 [3 Jan 2022] I am serving ESORICS'22 as a PC member
-<details>
-<summary> <b> >> older news </b> </summary>
 [7 Sep 2021] I am serving the Web Conference (WWW)'22 as a PC member <br> [31 May 2021] Our paper on auditing privacy compliance of applet providers is accepted by the 2021 ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA).
 Congrats, Kulani! <br>
 [7 May 2021] Our work on privacy compliance of Android apps is presented at <a href="https://www.blackhat.com/asia-21/briefings/schedule/#hey-you-get-off-my-private-data-do-apps-respect-your-privacy-as-they-claim-22323" target="_blank">Black Hat Asia 2021</a> <br>
 [16 Jan 2021] Our paper on intra-domain fingerprinting is accepted by The Web Conference 2021 (WWW).
 Congrats, Kailong! <br>